leveris133t/API-docs/deposits/deposits.md

 A *deferred payment* can be cancelled by calling the [/!cancel](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1525) endpoint.

 ##### Create internal payment
 An Internal payment can be created by calling the [/!createInternalCreditTransfer](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1748).
-The amount and the recipients account number must be provided.
+The amount and the recipient's internal account number must be provided.

 ##### Create external payment

+To create an external payment, we must:

-1. Retrieve PaymentForm entity.
-Lists all payment attributes based on payment method.
-Each attribute has name and for example information about his validation (optional or mandatory, maximal length etc.).
+1. **Retrieve the PaymentForm entity**.
+This lists all key-value attributes required to complete the order e.g. amount, account number, country etc. Each attribute has a name as well as some validation rules (e.g. optional or mandatory, maximum length etc.).
+The attributes returned are based on the payment method.
-2. Determines input data for making the payment order corresponds with the PaymentForm entity returned in the first step.
+2. **Capture the attributes from the front-end application** and send to the server for processing.

 If everything is alright, payment order is created.
 ![creating_external_payment](create_payment_sequence.png)

 ##### Authorising a payment
 Unauthorized payments can be authorised using the [Auth service](https://doc.ffc.internal/book/mw-ib/mw-gen-auth-ib.html).
 1. Customer attempts to approve a payment by calling the [/!approve](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1595) endpoint.
-Authorization is required if response status code is `418`.
-Response contains auth scenarios i.e `PWD`, `SMS`, `PWD_SMS` etc.
+Authorization is required if the response status code is `418`.
+The response will contain auth scenarios (`PWD`, `SMS`, `PWD_SMS` etc.) where one of which must be satisfied
 2. Kick of the [Auth service](https://doc.ffc.internal/book/mw-ib/mw-gen-auth-ib.html).
-Response will contain steps to be carried out for given auth scenario.
+The response will contain the steps to be carried out for given auth scenario.
-3. Validate steps.
+3. Validate the steps.
-4. Call [/!approve](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1595) endpoint again to complete authorization.
+4. Call the [/!approve](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html#docs/method/#1595) endpoint again to complete authorization.

 ![authorising_payment](auth_payment_sequence.png)